 Achieving true business growth means diversifying efforts to expand and maintain existing customer relationships.
 Capitalizing on cross- and upsell opportunities can be powerful tools to add value for the customer and your cleaning business.
-Research shows that increasing customer retention by just 5 percent can increase your profits by 25-95 percent, with upselling and cross-selling responsible for six to 30 percent of total business revenue, according to a Forrester analyst.
+Research shows that increasing customer retention by just 5 percent can increase your profits by 25-95 percent, with upselling and cross-selling responsible for about 10-30 percent of total business revenue, according to a Forrester analyst.

 It’s also easier and cheaper to make an additional sale to an existing customer, rather than acquire a new one.
 It’s estimated that businesses have a 60 to 70 percent probability of selling a new service to an existing customer, versus a 5 to 20 percent probability to acquire a prospect.
 Upselling and cross-selling cleaning services allow you to increase profit while saving time and travel costs.

 Cross-Selling – Selling a similar cleaning product or service instead of or in addition to the original service.
 For example, the customer wants their carpets steamed, but you also offer to clean their baseboards at an additional charge.

 Upselling – Adding value to the order by increasing the level, quality, or value of service in exchange for a higher fee.
 E.g., the customer’s service request is for a basic clean, but their floors are in very bad shape.
 You offer a grouting and floor stripping service with waxing on top of the basic cleaning.

 For the Customer's Benefit

 Customer engagement must stem from the goal to provide a positive customer experience.
 Most of us have had an experience where a salesperson tries to sell us something we don't need.
 As you might guess, this is bad for business.
 However, upselling doesn’t have to be about lining your pockets.
 It can, and should be, for the customer's benefit.